isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

-It yields the same behavior as if the `follow-class-name` parameter is not included, i.e. the new class is appended at the end of the class hierarchy, and the updated class remains at the current position.
+It yields the same behavior as if the ``follow-class-name`` parameter were not included, i.e. the new class is appended at the end of the class hierarchy, and the updated class remains at the current position.